ruisdael-observatory/disdroDL/docs/sprint_retrospectives/sprint_4.md

 ## Main Problems Encountered

 - This week has been quite busy with meeting and presentations.
 Therefore, we all couldn't spend that much time actually coding.
+- Parsing old .csv's and .txt's are still difficult, since there is little consistency in naming conventions and the way the data is logged in the respective files.